 Facts about the Industrial Revolution 1: Etymology

 The first recorded of the use “Industrial Revolution” term can be found in a letter of 6 July 1799 written by French envoy Louis-Guillaume Otto, announcing that France had entered the race to industrialize.
-The Industrial Revolution term usually applied to the change of technological and was became more common by the late 1830s, as in Jérôme-Adolphe Blanqui description in 1837 of la révolution industrielle.
+The term Industrial Revolution applied to technological change was becoming more common by the late 1830s, as in Jérôme-Adolphe Blanqui description in 1837 of la révolution industrielle.

 Facts about the Industrial Revolution 2: The Dominant Industry